 The first step in building a home gym is to choose the right space.
-Here’s how to pick the best option in your unique living arrangement.
+Here’s how to pick the best option in your unique living arrangement to support the best home gym setup possible.

-Measure the length, width, and height of the room or area you want to use for your home or garage gym.
+Measure the length, width, and height of the room or area to determine your (potential) home gym dimensions.
 Make sure the room or area is large enough to allow for safe movement, and make sure the ceiling height is sufficient for standing exercises or overhead lifts.
 A low ceiling can interfere with your lifts.

-Also ask yourself if there are any restrictions, such as ceiling joists, windows, doors, pillars, uneven floors, or built-in furniture that can affect the layout, or if the space is shared, like a garage where you still want to park a car.
+Also ask yourself if there are any restrictions, such as ceiling joists, windows, doors, pillars, uneven floors, or built-in furniture that can affect your home gym layouts, or if the space is shared, like a garage where you still want to park a car.
 Is there a weight limit?
 (We will get into the specific layout later, but you want to make sure it’s even doable before moving forward.)

 An apartment home gym may have rental rules to respect.
 Reach out to management if you are unsure.